Jennie Finch: Retirement

-On July 20, 2010, Finch announced her retirement from softball to focus on her family.
+On July 20, 2010, age 29 and still dominating the sport, Finch announced her retirement from softball to focus on her family.
 "I just feel like it gets harder and harder every year with Ace getting older and time away from my husband and even family events such as birthdays and friends' weddings and things that I've always just missed out on because of softball," Finch said in an interview with the Associated Press.
 Said Finch, "This whole career has been way more than I ever even imagined or dreamed.
 The opportunities that I'd be able to enjoy and appreciate and be a part of, it's been incredible."
-In her final start with the US National Team, Finch struck out 12 and only allowed three singles including two infield ones.
+In her final start with the US National Team, Finch struck out 12, only allowing three singles, two of those infield hits.
 She continued playing with the Chicago Bandits until the National Pro Fastpitch season ended in August.

-Finch was the most dominant and recognizable softball pitcher of her era.
+Finch was considered the most dominant and recognizable softball pitcher of her era.
 "She set the standard for softball in a new era of being able to be feminine and play this sport," U.S. outfielder Jessica Mendoza said.
 "Not that you have to be feminine to play this sport, but I see hundreds of thousands of little girls now with glitter headbands, hot pink bats, makeup. ... when I was growing up, it wasn't like that."
 According to Mike Candrea, her coach at Arizona and through two Olympics, "Jennie has transformed this sport, touched millions of young kids in many different ways – whether it's fashion, whether it's the way she plays the game – but through it all she's been very humble."
 A Chicago Tribune editorial commented, "She leaves with a spotless personal reputation, an intent to keep promoting softball, and the knowledge that she has inspired other girls and women who play for the love of the game."